chrisnoonan98675/site/xl-release/how-to/configure-global-variables.markdown

 - XL Release 4.8.0
 ---

-XL Release allows you to define variables for information that you don't know in advance or that may change.
-Global variables, which are available in XL Release 4.8.0 and later, can be used in all templates and releases to manage shared information.
+You can use [variables](/xl-release/concept/variables-in-xl-release.html) to manage information that you don't know in advance or that may change.
+Global variables can be used in all templates and releases to manage shared information (unlike [release variables](/xl-release/how-to/create-release-variables.html), which are limited to a single release or template).
+Global variables are available in XL Release 4.8.0 and later.

 On the **Global variables** screen under **Settings**, you can create, edit, and delete global variables.
 You must have the *Edit Global Variables* permission to do so.